 Just like most spirits, moonshine is a product of distillation.
-The process of making moonshine involves preparing and fermenting the mash, using the still for the distillation process, and then collecting the distillate.
+Making moonshine involves preparing and fermenting the mash, using the still for the distillation process, and then collecting the distillate.
 But what happens between those steps is what separates the best techniques from the inferior ones.

 That being said...

-There has been a resurgence in the popularity of moonshine in recent years with bars calling their best cocktails as ‘moonshine’ and introducing them to a whole new generation of alcohol enthusiasts.
+Moonshine’s popularity has been resurgent in recent years, with bars calling their best cocktails as ‘moonshine’ and introducing them to a whole new generation of alcohol enthusiasts.
 It’s no surprise that people are curious about how to make moonshine at home.

 Historically, moonshine is a homemade drink.
 Farmers in the Appalachian Mountains would use their own still to make their own “shine” and bottle them in mason jars.
 Eventually, they realized that it could be a steady source of extra income, so they produced larger quantities for sale.

 Moonshine is made from any grain or fruit.
 Traditionally, whatever grain or fruit that is easily accessible in a given place at a given time would be the base ingredient of choice.
-The moonshine that we know today, however, typically uses corn as the main source of fermentable sugar.
-Process-wise, there is not much difference between vodka and moonshine, because both are unaged neutral spirits, typically cut with water to add volume and result in an alcoholic beverage that’s safe to drink.
+However, the moonshine that we know today typically uses corn as the main source of fermentable sugar.
+Process-wise, there is not much difference between vodka and moonshine.
+Both are unaged neutral spirits, typically cut with water to add volume and result in an alcoholic beverage that’s safe to drink.

 First, make sure you’re authorized to distill

-In the US, you can brew your beer or make your wine at home, but when Johnny Law finds out you’re making moonshine, there are serious penalties.
+You can brew your beer or make your wine at home in the US, but when Johnny Law finds out you’re making moonshine, there are serious penalties.
 You could go to jail for up to 5 years, pay a fine of up to $10,000, or both.